 Arm Knitting Advice:

-- Make sure you can work on this project in one sitting without distractions!
+- Make sure you can work on your arm knit blanket project in one sitting without distractions!

-- If you don’t want to arm knit, PVC pipe from Lowes or Home Depot would be the next cheapest option (tape duct tape at the end to make the “needle.”)
+- If you don’t want to make arm knit blankets, PVC pipe from Lowes or Home Depot would be the next cheapest option (you tape duct tape at the end to make the “needle.”)